delissesu/delissesu/README.md

 # 💫 About Me:
-💫 About Me:<br>🔭 Studied Computer Science at University of Jember.<br>🤝 Cheerfully to share my progress in CS.
+🔭 Studied Computer Science at University of Jember.<br>🤝 Cheerfully to share my progress in CS.

 ## 🌐 Socials: